Serotonin (novel): Themes

 The novel depicts French farmers struggling to survive in the face of globalisation, agribusiness and European Union policies.
 It foresaw many concerns of the yellow vests movement which began protesting in France in late 2018.
 Written before protesters began blockading roads in real life, Serotonin soon joined previous Houellebecq novels Platform and Submission in being termed eerily prophetic by critics.

 As with many of Houllebecq's works, the protagonist is an alienated, middle-aged man.
 Serotonin features its author's trademark black humour and depictions of loveless sex, and also touches on paedophilia (when the narrator spies on a suspicious German tourist) and bestiality (when he finds pornographic videos of his girlfriend on her computer).
 The overall mood is one of spiritual malaise and social fracture during the decline of the West.

 Publication

 The initial print run in France was 320,000 copies.
 German, Italian and Spanish editions were published the same month.
 An English translation by Shaun Whiteside was published in the United Kingdom by William Heinemann on 26 September 2019.
 Whiteside's translation was published in the United States by Farrar, Straus and Giroux on 19 November 2019.

 Reception

 In France, Serotonin was the best-selling fiction book in the week it was released.
 Within three days of its publication, it had sold 90,000 copies.
 The release was considered a national event, coming as it did the same month Houellebecq was awarded the Legion of Honour.

+In the English-speaking press, the novel generally received mixed to negative reviews.
+Johanna Thomas-Corr, writing for The Observer, labeled it "predictable" and particularly criticized its sexually explicit content, while Dwight Garner, in a review for The New York Times, called it "slack" compared with Houellebecq's earlier work.

 In response to the narrator of Serotonin calling Niort "one of the ugliest towns I've ever seen", the town's mayor said that he would send some locally grown angelica to Houellebecq's publisher to cheer up the notoriously gloomy author.